 Bad thinking bothers the author, and he suffers when he hears it expressed.
 “If anyone cared about our suffering, talk radio and op-ed pages would be censored.
 Even Congress is now broadcast as if no torment were too great.” (x) To spot bad reasoning we must learn good reasoning, for without it we are left with “a nation of suckers, unable to resist the bogus reasoning of those who want something from them, such as votes or money or devotion.” (xi)

 Let’s begin by asking: Are you always entitled to your own opinion?
 Consider, for example, that you claim evolution is “just” a theory.
-I point out that the word theory has a very special meaning in science—it means what normal people means by “a fact beyond dispute.”
+I point out that the word theory has a very special meaning in science—it means what normal people mean by “a fact beyond dispute.”
 I show you that the “theory” of gravity or relativity or the atom are theories in the scientific sense.
 I explain that multiple branches of science converge on evolution—zoology, botany, genetics, molecular biology, geology, chemistry, anthropology, etc. I show you that virtually no legitimate biologist denies evolution.
 Now suppose your respond, “well I disagree, and I have a right to my opinion.”
 This is irrelevant.
-In this case I wasn’t claiming that you didn’t have a right to an opinion, I was showing you that your opinion is wrong.
+In this case, I wasn’t claiming that you didn’t have a right to an opinion, I was showing you that your opinion is wrong.
 Being entitled to your opinion doesn’t show your opinion corresponds to the facts, it just shows that you believe something.

 You could say that all of your opinions are true, but this is problematic.
 If we both have rights to our opinions which are always true, and our opinions differ, then one of us must be having their rights violated because we can’t both be right.
 But to know whose rights are being violated we need to know whose belief is false.
 And that depends on the facts.
 So even if we say that all of our opinions are true this is irrelevant to what’s really true.